Andalusia election is harbinger of new political era in Spain

 However, people are still suffering the effects of a recession that has cut ational output by close to 7 percent between 2008 and 2013 and sent many into poverty.

-Spain’s political scene - a center-left and center-right bi-party system built when the Franco dictatorship ended in the 1970s - is now being upended by populist forces that are making inroads with the disaffected population.
+Spain’s political scene - a centre-left and centre-right bi-party system built when the Franco dictatorship ended in the 1970s - is now being upended by populist forces that are making inroads with the disaffected population.

 Andalusia is a window into the broader forces at play.